-FWC is authorized to establish protection zones that restrict the speed and operation of vessels to protect and prevent harm to springs, including negative impacts to water quality, water quantity, hydrology, wetlands, and aquatic and wetland-dependent species.55 To develop a springs protection zone, FWC consults and coordinates with the appropriate water management district, DEP, and the county and municipality, if applicable, where the zone is located.56 designated as a public bathing or swimming area; near certain bends in the waterway; areas subject to unsafe levels of vessel traffic congestion, hazardous water levels or currents; and canoe trails.
+The FWC is authorized to establish protection zones that restrict the speed and operation of vessels to protect and prevent harm to springs, including negative impacts to water quality, water quantity, hydrology, wetlands, and aquatic and wetland-dependent species.
+To develop a springs protection zone, the FWC consults and coordinates with the appropriate water management district, the Department of Environmental Protection, and the county and municipality, if applicable, where the zone is located.